John889/fapsecure-macos/README.md

 Just add the paths to whatever you want to protect, and separate them using a line break(enter).
 Example:
 /etc/hosts
 /Applications/Wondershare.app
-/Users/kiddo/Documents/conference.rtf
+/Users/kiddo/Documents/confer.rtf

 Is there an easy way to get the path of a file or a folder?
+Open Terminal and drag a file or folder to terminal and its path will appear in Terminal.
+Copy the path using ctrl+c and paste it into protectedfiles.txt

-Yes, by editing protectedfiles.txt using the nano editor.
+Another way to do it is by editing protectedfiles.txt using the nano editor.
 Enter this in terminal: nano ~/Desktop/Fapsecure/protectedfiles.txt

 Now, you could just drag whatever file or folder to the terminal window and the path will be pasted into protectedfiles.txt.
-Press enter, drag another file if you want, repeat.
+Press enter to insert a line break, drag another file if you want, repeat.
 To save protectedfiles.txt, press: control+o, Enter, control+x

 After you save protectedfiles.txt, you'll have to run fapsecure.
 You don't need to stop fapsecure to update the list protected files.